Most Amazon URLs are long and ugly. This is a problem if you’re an Amazon seller trying to send off-Amazon traffic to your product listing.

 Customizing links also lets you add your brand name to the URL.
 This lets you incrementally build your brand each time you post a link out there somewhere.

-Instead of marketing for Amazon, you’re marketing for your own company.
+Instead of marketing for Amazon (as you are with regular Amazon links), you’re marketing for your own company.

-Adding branding to your URL helps build brand recognition with your audience.
+Branding your short URL helps build brand recognition with your audience.
 If they see this link over and over, they’ll eventually begin to remember you, which is a huge plus among all the faceless and generic brands on Amazon.

 You may also see spillover traffic to your own site (if you have one), when people see a promo link for your product with your brand name, and head over to your main domain to check out your other products.